 - It is highly encouraged for the designated driver to have a Class B driver’s license.

 - The borrowing agency will need insurance for general liability and insurance for hired and non-owned auto liability.
-NCTPA must be added in the insurances as an additional insured.
+NVTA must be added in the insurances as an additional insured.

 We Provide the Vehicle

 - NVTA will perform a background check and drug testing on the assigned driver.
 NVTA will also ask for proof that the candidate is covered under that agency’s worker’s compensation insuance.

 - If the assigned driver passes all the requirements above, NVTA will provide training to the driver and add them onto our vehicle insurance.

 - NVTA will also maintain the vehicles.

 After the assigned driver has been trained, you can schedule time to borrow a vehicle.
 The organization applying is in charge of picking up and returning the vehicle, submitting trip paperwork, and replacing the gasoline used.
 Most vehicles require a Class B driver’s license.